boucadair/CATS-framework/draft-ldbc-cats-framework.md

 CATS Service ID (CS-ID):
   : An identifier representing a service, which the clients use to access it.
 Such an ID identifies all the instances of a given service, rgardless of their location.
 The CS-ID is independent of which service instance serves the service demand.
 Service demands are spread over the service instances that can accommodate them, considering the location of the initiator of the service demand and the availability (in terms of resource/traffic load, for example) of the service instances resource-wise among other considerations like traffic congestion conditions.

-CATS Location Instance ID (CIL-ID):
+CATS Instance Selector ID (CIS-ID):
 : An identifier of a single service instance or location of a given service instance.

 ## CATS Components {#sec-cat-arch}